 Ericsson results show No-LBT outperforms directional LBT with fixed and adjustable ED threshold

-Samsung results show gain in tail and median in medium and high loads for directional LBT over no-LBT
+Samsung results show gain in medium and high loads for directional LBT over no-LBT (EDT -47 dBm)

 Intel’s results – shown for high loading conditions – show a loss for directional LBT (TxED-Dir) relative to No-LBT for both UE antenna configurations.
 For UE antenna configuration 1 tail users have a gain, but median UPT shows a loss.
 For UE antenna configuration 2 all users are shown to have a loss relative to No-LBT